Halomate/Azure-SOC-Threat-Remediation/README.md

 * Create detection rules for malicious activity
 * Implement remediation steps to block attacker activity
 * Harden the environment to prevent future attacks
-* Measure the reduction of malicious activity after remediation

 ---